 All of this information will be used to create a specific treatment plan.

-“The health of the mother is our primary concern,” Dr. Klein said.
+“The health of the mother is our primary concern,” Dr. David said.
 “Our course of treatment is focused on how to ensure the mother will have the best outcome possible.
 The focus shifts toward the pregnancy after we know that the mother is going to be in a good position.”

-“It is possible to have a good cancer outcome and a good baby outcome, too,” Dr. David said.
+“It is possible to have a good cancer outcome and a good baby outcome, too,” Dr. David added.
 “It depends on how far along someone in their pregnancy and what therapies we think they need in their pregnancy.”

 If the cancer is more advanced, chemotherapy can be used to eradicate cancer from the mother’s body, while still paying close attention to the baby’s development and overall health.
 Since so much of the baby’s development happens in the first trimester of pregnancy, chemotherapy is not advised during this time.